 - Set clear goals for the coming year’s study

 - Support supervisors and students to maintain and develop a dynamic research community.

 Students are required to submit a progress form along with written work of up to 4000 words which includes an overview of the field in which the work is being undertaken; a critical survey of related published work; an account of work undertaken during the project; an evaluation of the results of that work, a bibliography and a GANTT chart which details the work to be carried out over the following year.
 The written submission should be discussed with the supervisory team prior to submission.

-A review meeting (or mini viva) is then held with a panel who have not been involved in the formal supervision of your research.
+A review meeting is then held with a panel who have not been involved in the formal supervision of your research.
 This meeting is organised by the student’s School.
 The panel then complete an outcome form and return this to your School Administrator for submission to the Graduate School.